The Loyalty of the Chinese Australians: Then and NowBY Renzhe Zhang

 Rise of Chinese Nationalism

 The influence of the Chinese elite’s attempt to advance the idea of cosmopolitanism was, however, limited.
-The Australian Chinese had to face further restrictions brought by the Immigration Restriction Act in 1901.
-Influenced by this policy, businesses and industries of the Australian Chinese were boycotted by white Australians.
+The Chinese Australians had to face further restrictions brought by the Immigration Restriction Act in 1901.
+Influenced by this policy, businesses and industries of the Chinese Australians were boycotted by white Australians.
 In 1903, a Royal Commission proposed legislation to restrict the activities of Chinese furniture and laundry businesses in Victoria because white Australians believed the Chinese competition influenced Australians’ interests.
 In 1904, the Anti-Chinese and Anti-Asiatic League was set up to boycott Chinese businesses in New South Wales.

-As a result of the White Australia Policy, the ideology of the Australian Chinese elite turned from cosmopolitanism and cultural assimilation to Chinese nationalism.
+As a result of the White Australia Policy, the ideology of the Chinese Australian elite turned from cosmopolitanism and cultural assimilation to Chinese nationalism.
 In Chinese-language newspapers, the elite expressed its support for a strong Chinese nation-state to guarantee the interests and survival of the Chinese “race” amidst a global struggle between different races.

 They saw the rise of Japan as a positive example, demonstrating that a strong country was beneficial to its people.
 They warned the Chinese, both overseas and in China, that they should learn from the lessons of discrimination against Jews and Africans, whose misfortunes, they argued, were due to the fact that they were “people without countries”.